tsobe/lobiani/README.md

 - Basic metrics such as HTTP success rate, latency and etc. are available
 - Basic CI/CD pipeline exists
     - Build and deployment is automated, preferably via GitOps approach
-    - Deployments are made after end-to-end tests pass in staging env (can be manual)
+    - Deployments are made after end-to-end tests pass in staging env
     - No blue/green and canary deployments
     - No automatic rollback in case of production failures